 Experience of the laser practitioner: We’re not just talking about credentials here.
 In many U.S. states and countries around the world even, aestheticians and “laser technicians” can perform laser hair removal.
 And trust us when we say that a licensed MD can injure, burn or even scar a patient with a laser just as easily as someone with far less formal education under their belt.
 The key is: what is their laser hair removal experience.
 The more laser procedures someone has performed, the more familiar they are with the skin’s reaction to the laser, the settings that are necessary and the clinical judgement needed to do a safe and effective job.
 In our opinion, someone with a solid year of laser hair removal experience will likely have a well-rounded, real-world education with their device to be able to deliver safe and effective results.

 Training: Laser training shouldn’t begin and continue with unsuspecting patients.
 Unfortunately, some laser practitioners get very little training.
 We believe that at a minimum, training should include at least eight hours of supervised work that includes use of the laser on multiple different patients with varying skin types (colors) for a practitioner to have a basic skill set.
 Ask before you let someone treat you.
-Ideally, your practitioner should be trained by someone with at least two years of laser hair removal experience themselves, that is employed or affiliated with a different, external facility.
+Ideally, someone with at least two years of laser hair removal experience themselves, employed or affiliated with a different, external facility, should train your practitioner.

 Laser technology: While you might think that there lots of different lasers used for laser hair removal, there are only four different devices.
 The diode laser (810 nanometer wavelength), the alexandrite laser (755 nanometer wavelength) and the Nd:Yag (1,064 nanometer wavelength) are the top three laser choices.
 The fourth is an Intense Pulsed Light device, or IPL.
 We consider the first three to all be effective and safe options for permanent laser hair removal.
 The IPL is less so (although it is commonly used) because it isn’t really a laser.
 IPLs use multiple wavelengths of light, instead of just one and have a harder time getting rid of medium and fine hair.